technology primer

 How we think about balancing software:

-• specialized systems such as: portfolio analytics, tax planning, cash management, estate planning, digital intake solutions, cybersecurity, E&O, compliance & archiving, branding, and more are all provided at the firm level.
+specialty systems such as: portfolio analytics, tax planning, cash management, estate planning, digital intake solutions, systems integrations, cybersecurity, branding, and more are all provided at the firm level.
+E&O is also covered at the firm level.

 We hope the following 'Technology Systems' walk-throughs give you a sense about how we think through each of the systems and workflows.